-FAME Advanced Manufacturing Student Award – Contribute today!
+FAME Advanced Manufacturing Student Scholarship – Contribute today!

 Supporting students as we build the Pipeline for our Regional Advanced Manufacturing Sector.

-Announced in 2015, FAME is pleased to spearhead an effort that provides a student award each year to a student at FLCC who is pursuing an education that prepares them for employment in advanced manufacturing.
-This award raises awareness for FAME in the region, creates awareness of career opportunities in advanced manufacturing, and helps strengthen our workforce pipeline.
+Announced in 2015, FAME is pleased to spearhead an effort that provides a student scholarship each year to a student at FLCC who is pursuing an education that prepares them for employment in advanced manufacturing.
+This scholarship raises awareness for FAME in the region, creates awareness of career opportunities in advanced manufacturing, and helps strengthen our workforce pipeline.